mobsites/Cosmos.Identity/README.md

 }
 ```

-2. Make sure that **all** extended identity models contain a public property that matches the partition key path.
+2. Make sure that **each** of the extended identity models contain a public property that matches the partition key path.
 Thus, if the container that will be used has a partition path of `/Discriminator`, then each extended identity model will have a public property named `Discriminator`.

-3. Finally, override the base class virtual property `PartitionKey` in each extended identity model to contain the same value of the partition key path property:
+3. Finally, override the base class virtual property `PartitionKey` in **each** extended identity model to contain the same value of the partition key path property:

 ```csharp
 // Override Base property and assign correct Partition Key value.